nf-core/metapep/docs/output.md

   - `entities_proteins.entrez.tsv`: matches temporary protein id given by Entrez to entities.
 Contains protein_tmp_id and entity_name.
   - `microbiomes_entities.entrez.tsv`: matches entities (taxa) and their weights to microbiomes.
 Contains microbiome_id, entity_id and entity_weight for unique microbiome - entity combinations downloaded from Entrez.
   - `proteins.entrez.tsv.gz`: contains protein_tmp_id (protein id given by Entrez) and protein_sequence for all proteins downloaded from Entrez.
-  - `taxa_assemblies.tsv`: matches taxon id to assembly id.
+  - `taxa_assemblies.tsv`: matches taxon id to assembly id and can be used as input if only taxon_id was chosen for previously (merge with abundances as required).

 - `logs/`
   - `download_proteins.log`: Contains info about the Entrez download of proteins, chosen taxon_ids and specific assembly_ids